 Content supplied by CHECKATRADE

-A ‘cowboy trader’ is an unreliable and untrustworthy tradesperson, who tries to overcharge and/or under deliver.
+A ‘rogue trader’ is an unreliable and untrustworthy tradesperson, who tries to overcharge and/or under deliver.
 They don’t follow the recommended guidelines, and may try to use their expert guise as a means to tell tales and, ultimately, rip you off.

 - They’re cagey about references.
 Traders should be proud of their previous work and want to show it off to you.
 If not, what was wrong with their previous work?
 Or does it exist at all?